wieslawsoltes/AvaloniaBook/Chapters/Chapter02.md

 Building from source gives you binaries with the latest commits, useful for testing fixes or contributing.

 ## Practice and validation
 1. Confirm your environment with `dotnet --list-sdks` and `dotnet workload list`.
+If workloads are missing, run `dotnet workload restore`.
-2. Install the Avalonia templates and scaffold a new project.
+2. Install the Avalonia templates and scaffold each template from the quick-reference table.
+Capture which commands require additional workloads.
-3. Run the app from the CLI and from your IDE, verifying hot reload or the previewer works.
+3. Run one generated app from the CLI and another from your IDE, verifying hot reload or the previewer works in both flows.
-4. Clone the Avalonia repo, build it, and run the ControlCatalog sample.
+4. Clone the Avalonia repo, build it (`./build.sh --target=Build` or `.\build.ps1 -Target Build`), and run the ControlCatalog sample.
+5. Inspect `samples/ControlCatalog/ControlCatalog.csproj` and map referenced Avalonia packages to their source folders.
+Update your architecture sketch with these relationships.
-5. Set a breakpoint in `App.axaml.cs` (`OnFrameworkInitializationCompleted`) and step through startup to watch the lifetime initialise.
+6. Set a breakpoint in `App.axaml.cs` (`OnFrameworkInitializationCompleted`) and step through startup to watch the lifetime initialise.
+7. Document SDK versions, workloads, and template output in a team README so new developers can reproduce your setup.

 ## Look under the hood (source bookmarks)
 - Build pipeline tasks: [src/Avalonia.Build.Tasks](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Build.Tasks).